-Notice: The rules you are about to read in this code of conduct supplement are in addition to our broad, discretionary authority to maintain safety, order, and discipline inside the school zone.
-These rules support, but do not limit, our authority.
+Notice: The rules you are about to read in this code of conduct supplement are in addition to our broad discretionary authority to maintain safety, order, and discipline inside the school zone.
+These rules support, but do not limit, the authority of the administration.
 Students are expected to follow the rules of behavior as adopted by the Board of School Trustees and as stated in this handbook.
 The rules set forth in this handbook are in effect for all students at school or school functions.

-Also, these rules are applicable while traveling to and from school, or a school activity, function, or event (I.C.20-33-8-14) Failure to follow these rules may result in any or all of the following: parental conference, detention, Friday School, suspension, expulsion, and prosecution by law enforcement.
+Also, these rules are applicable while traveling to and from school, or a school activity, function, or event (I.C.20-33-8-14) Failure to follow these rules may result in any or all of the following: parental conference, detention, Wednesday School, suspension, expulsion, and prosecution by law enforcement.

-- ACADEMIC DISHONESTY A student is in violation of academic dishonesty when he or she engages in any illegal or improper activity for the purpose of improving a grade or a test score.
-This includes, but is not limited to: - Any form of cheating (i.e. giving or receiving answers for any type of test, quiz or assignment without the teacher's authorization), or - Plagiarizing (i.e. submission of term papers, reports, etc. that are not original works by the student unless otherwise authorized by the teacher).
+1. ACADEMIC DISHONESTY (This is to include any cheating/plagiarizing within electronic platforms.) - A student is in violation of academic dishonesty when he or she engages in any illegal or improper activity for the purpose of improving a grade or a test score.
+This includes, but is not limited to:

+- → Any form of cheating (i.e. giving or receiving answers for any type of test, quiz or assignment without the teacher's authorization), or - → Plagiarizing (i.e. submission of term papers, reports, etc. that are not original works by the student unless otherwise authorized by the teacher).

 Academic dishonesty will be dealt with at two different disciplinary levels and is based on the severity of the act.
 The teacher will handle Level One violations.
 Students caught cheating will receive a zero (0) on the assignment.
 Students found in violation of a Level One offense will be ineligible for National Honor Society for their next eligible year.
 Examples of a Level One violation:

-- A. Looking on another person's test or quiz - B. Copying another person's homework or class work and turning it in as original - C. Using electronic devices or other secretive methods to give answers on a test or quiz - D. Taking substantial information from another source, but not crediting the source
+- A. Looking on another person's test or quiz - B. Copying another person's homework or class work and turning it in as original - C. Using electronic devices or other secretive methods to give or receive answers on a test or quiz

-The principal will handle Level Two violations.
+The administration will handle Level Two violations.
 Students found in violation of a Level Two offense will receive a zero (0) on the test, quiz or written assignment and may be subject to suspension or a request for expulsion.
 Students found in violation of a Level Two offense will be ineligible for National Honor society for their next two eligible years.